The Importance of Pranayama, Yoga Breathing Control

 Breath, life and energy are intrinsically connected and yogis have a single word for all three of them – prana.
 Pranayama, where Breath is controlled, increases vitality and mental focus, and expands consciousness.

 Breath acts as a bridge to our nervous system and by exploring pranayama practices we can observe how deeply it is connected to the mind.
 Just as our breathing alters depending on our mood, our psychological state can be altered by changes in our breath.
 Conscious breathing brings oxygen and energy to the cells and enhances all cellular processes.
 It’s a fantastic source of energy.
 It’s simple: when we breathe better we feel better.

-My classes focus on this important and often overlooked yoga practice at the start of each class; also incorporating pranayama technique in postures and flowing movements throughout the class:
+Our classes focus on this important and often overlooked yoga practice at the start of each class; also incorporating pranayama technique in postures and flowing movements throughout the class:

 Nadi Suddhi Pranayama, Alternate Nostril Breathing

 – Nadi Suddhi is a simple breathing technique that brings immediate balance to the mind.